Include Additional Headers in the API Console¶

 <API-M_HOME>/repository/conf/deployment.toml file, and specify the additional headers (

-[apim.cors] section: Alternatively, you could choose to add this additional header only to a specific API ( Enabling Cors per API).
+[apim.cors] section.
+Alternatively, you could choose to add this additional header only to a specific API (for more information, see Enabling Cors per API).

 CORS configurations in deployment.toml

 [apim.cors] enable = true allow_origins = "*" allow_methods = ["GET","PUT","POST","DELETE","PATCH","OPTIONS"] allow_headers = ["authorization","Access-Control-Allow-Origin","Content-Type","SOAPAction","userId"] allow_credentials = false

 Next, let's see how to add the header as a parameter to the API Console.

 - Log in to the API Publisher and click the API that you want to invoke (e.g.,